biomimesis/rmd4sci-melbourne/docs/workflow.md

 This is really handy for a few reasons:

 1. It makes things _completely_ portable
-1. Rmarkdown documents have a special way of looking for files, this helps eliminate file path pain.
+1. R Markdown documents have a special way of looking for files, this helps eliminate file path pain.
-1. If you decide to not use RStudio projects, you have code that will work on _any machine_
+1. If you decide to not use RStudio Projects, you have code that will work on _any machine_

 ## Remember